Paid My Dues: Music video

 Directed by Liz Friedlander, the music video for "Paid My Dues" was shot in Los Angeles, California.
 In the beginning, Anastacia is speaking while being in a virtual mirror.
 Then you can see Anastacia in a room where she is packing her suitcases.
 Following this, you see her while she is trying to make her a way but there are many people she must across.
 Then she is in some kind of a disco, where she successfully tries again to find her way through people, this time to a stage.

-When she finally arrives there, she goes through a mirror and is "teleported" to a stage, where she lip-synchs the song.
+When she finally arrives there, she goes through a mirror and is "teleported" to a stage, where she sings the song.
 In the end she pulls out the electricity cable.